carleton-spacehogs/bioinformatics-carleton/pages/protocols/comp_bio_workshop.md

 cd anvio
 ```

-Right-click on the following links (or Control-click) to download this data to your computer.
+Right-click on the following links (or Control-click, or click "Save Link as...") to download this data to your computer.
+(Draggin and dropping won't work.)
 Move it to the Desktop.
 [Link to data] (http://www.cs.carleton.edu/faculty/loesper/courses/f18_workshop/)

 And download the following data and put it in your new folder.
 The data includes: